 What is your favorite thing to do when you’re not working?

 I love photography, golf, reading, and film.
-I am an avid movie-watcher, anything from classics (Casablanca is personal favorite) to science fiction or dramas.
+I am an avid movie-watcher, anything from classics (Casablanca is a personal favorite) to science fiction or dramas.
 I am a huge fan of the authors Hemingway, Fitzgerald, Tolkien, and Norman Maclean, as well as the Irish musician, Dermot Kennedy.
 My great passions, however, lie in photography and fiction writing.

 -